shadow7412/azaka/readme.txt

 Will use cookies like in saltfish - if you log in then you stay that way.

->>Database - run azaka/config/initsetup.php to set this up (eventually)
+>>Database - run azaka/config/initsetup.php to set up the database

 > users
 -- id, int